junyamut/ExtractRideDetailsGrabEReceipt/README.md

 4. Run with command 'gradle -q run'.

 ### Note
 Right now the source directory for the Grab e-receipts is assumed to be named as 'receipts', which is located relative to the root of the project directory.
-You may change this as necessary.

 The output directory is named as 'workbooks'.
 This is where the spreadsheet will be saved.

 Spreadsheet name is 'My Grab Rides.xlsx'.
-Change arbitrarily.

 All the above may be found under the main class *(ExtractRideDetailsGrabEReceipt)*.
+You may change this as necessary.

 #### Gradle Setup
 ```gradle